brightspot/react-examples/file-uploads/README.md

 ## Using the example application
 The front-end application displays **Image** items stored in Brightspot.

-Once you have the front-end application running, select an image to upload.
+Once you have the front-end application running, select an image to upload using the Image Upload form.
-1. Click **Upload Image** in the browser.
+1. Select either **Image File** or **Image URL** from the form dropdown menu.
-2. You should see your image appear.
-If you select a file that is not an image, Brightspot returns an error in the browser.
-You can delete uploaded images by clicking the **X** on the top right of the image card.
+1. If you select **Image File**, click **Select Image**, then **Submit** to upload an image.
+If you select file that is not an image, an error message appears on the page.
+2. If you select **Image URL**, enter an image url in the **Enter Image URL** field, then click **Submit**.
+The same error appears if the URL isn't for an image.
+3. Optional: add a name in the **Name** field before submitting the Image Upload form.
+If no name is provided, a default name will be given.
+3. Click the **X** on the top right of the image card to delete the uploaded image.
-3. Click on the information icon on the top left of the image card to view metadata for the image.
+4. Click on the information icon on the top left of the image card to view metadata for the image.

 ## How everything works